-Overall when the annual pace of progress recorded by the Financy Women's Index is compounded and compared to the revised (FWX) Progress Target of 172.3 points, it shows that on the basis of current trends, Australian women are 38 years from achieving economic equality.
-That is basically a generation away.
+Overall when the annual pace of progress recorded by the Financy Women's Index is compounded and compared to the revised (FWX) Progress Target of 172 points, it shows that on the basis of current trends, Australian women are 45 years from achieving economic equality.
+That is about 1.5 generations away.

-The FWX Progress Target is a tentative aspirational guide on economic equality and is calculated by benchmarking women against men from data collected in 2012, which is the baseline for this Report.
+The FWX Progress Target is an aspirational guide on economic equality and is calculated by benchmarking women against men from data collected in 2012, which is the baseline for this Report.